boundsj/ObjectiveDDP/README.md

 ObjectiveDDP
 ============
-You've made yourself a boss meteor server and a web client to match.
-Then one day you decide to write a native iOS client and the only easy way to display your content is with a WebView, Cordova, and/or some other non-optimal hackery.

-What you really want is for your iOS app to communicate directly with the Meteor server, to support Meteor auth, and to perform live updates.
-No problem.
+Easily connect your applications written in Objective-C to server applications that communicate with the [DDP protocol created by Meteor] and, if required by your server, authenticate with [SRP].
+Out of the box, this library allows your iOS applications to communicate and authenticate with Meteor servers or any server using the DDP/SRP protocols.

+## :heavy_exclamation_mark: :sparkles:

+September 2013: We are marking our first release, `version 0.1.0`!
+This includes (with lots of help from @ewindso):

+* several changes that help stabilize the application in real world scenarios (i.e. reconnect).
+* We added the ability to send DDP messages that invoke methods on your server (i.e. [Meteor.call](http://docs.meteor.com/#meteor_call)).
+* You can listen for a notification that confirms a subscription request you've made is ready, there are notifications for auth failure, and you can now get notifications on a per collection basis if you want.
+* You can now unsubscribe from updates for specific collections on the server.
+* Finally, the ObjectiveDDP library and Example projects have been configured to play nicely with the latest Xcode version 5.

 Requirements
 --------------
-ObjectiveDDP should run well in iOS projects using ARC and iOS 5 or above (ok well maybe not iOS 7, yet) and with the more recent versions of xcode.
+ObjectiveDDP should run well in iOS projects using ARC and iOS 5.0 or above.
 If you don't know what ARC is and a cocoapod sounds like something that goes in the fancy office coffee machine then you should probably ask one of your iOS nerd friends to help you out.

 Quick Start: The Sample App
 --------------